 - Accessibility and affordability

-That’s just us naming a few, but there are thousands of ways to articulate your offering and target it to the right audience.
+That’s just us naming a few, but there are thousands of ways to articulate your offering and target it to your audience.

-Once you have nailed down your brand mission statement, you need to ensure it is visible to your audience, if not the first thing your audience sees when they visit your website, or your location in-person.
+Now you have created your brand mission statement, you need to ensure it is visible to your audience, if not the first thing each consumer or client sees when they visit your website, or your location in-person.

 Your offering is exactly what your company offers to your audience.

-Basically you need to ask yourself: What need do you fulfil?
+Ultimately, you need to ask yourself: What need do we fulfil?

 - Are you a search engine for medical terms?